Hungry Healthy Happy

 A jar of roasted almonds surrounded by Christmas decorations.

-Be warned - this snack is seriously addictive!
+Be warned - this snack is seriously moreish!
 I love snacking on almonds anyway, but add a cinnamon sugar to them and the moreish levels just increase.
 So, I like to make a batch, save some for me and then put the rest of them in pretty jars with ribbon to give out as Christmas gifts.
 Who doesn't love edible presents?

 If you are looking for other ways to use almonds, then why not check out our Vanilla and Honey Almond Butter, Almond Butter Cookies or Homemade Almond Milk?